theupdateframework/taps/tap11.md

 An organization may also choose to store these document in a central place.
 Yet it is recommended that profiles still be made available on the TAP repository to allow for community review.

 Profiles are not generic.
 While a given profile will allow all implementations that adopt it to work together, other profiles on the repository may not support interoperability.
-It is important that  Implementations list in their documentation the profile used.
+It is important that implementations list in their documentation the profile or profiles that are supported.

 ## Security Audit